Jossyking99/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that print the absolute path name of the working directory
+Display the content lists of your current working directory